Last updated: 11/18/2020

 - The government of the Republic of South Sudan has implemented enhanced screening and quarantine measures to reduce the spread of COVID-19.
 Travelers should be prepared for travel restrictions to be put into effect with little or no advance notice.
-U.S. citizens who are considering returning to the United States should utilize the intermittent commercial flights currently available.
+U.S. citizens who are considering returning to the United States should utilize available commercial flights

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 Yes.